-Dr. Tanya Herring is an ICO Research Fellow focusing on Member State responsibility and obligations to prevent, protect, and to prosecute under the Palermo Protocols for crimes against children and vulnerable populations during forced displacement.
+Dr. Tanya Herring is an ICO Research Fellow focusing on Member States’ responsibility and obligations to prevent, protect, and to prosecute under the Palermo Protocols for crimes against children and vulnerable populations during forced displacement.
 Her research employs the UN’s legal empowerment concept as a conduit to achieve self-determination.
-The study sets the Rohingya crisis as a ‘critical-case’ — permitting empirical analytic generalization of international remedies that can be applied in other geographical places throughout the world.
+The study sets the Rohingya crisis as a ‘critical-case’ — permitting empirical analytic generalization of international remedies that can be applied throughout the world.

-Her study is underpinned by the concept self-determination’s rudimentary components of human rights and foundational freedoms align itself with the core elements of legal empowerment.
-Both models address gaps found in statelessness — a condition that exists as there are an estimated 33 million people who are forcibly displaced by domestic and international conflict and violence, whereby children represent at least 50 percent worldwide.
-As mixed-methods socio-legal research, the study’s Tier #1 aim is to develop a scholarly ‘Model of Practice’ monograph, which depicts generalizable and replicable legal empowerment modalities for displaced populations.
-Tier #2 aim is structured as a response to the UNHCR and the UNCRC executive committees’ call to civil society and academia to research the large and troubling holes in the collective knowledge of the global statelessness phenomena.
+Her study is underpinned by the concept of self-determination’s rudimentary components: human rights and foundational freedoms which in turn are core elements of legal empowerment.
+Both models address gaps found in statelessness research — a condition that exists to an estimated 33 million people who are forcibly displaced by domestic and international conflict and violence, whereby children represent at least 50 percent worldwide.
+As a mixed-methods socio-legal research, the study’s Tier #1 aims to develop a scholarly ‘Model of Practice’ monograph, which depicts generalizable and replicable legal empowerment modalities for displaced populations.
+Tier #2’s aim is structured as a response to the UNHCR and the UNCRC executive committees’ call to civil society and academia to research the large and troubling holes in the collective knowledge of the global statelessness phenomena.
 The study also adds value to the basis for situations involving self-determination claims in particular compensation and relocation, as well as human rights violations in trafficking and labor exploitation.

-Dr. Herring is an international criminal law and international human rights doctoral candidate/researcher with Bangor University Law School, Wales (UK) and researcher with the Wales Observatory for Youth and Human Rights.
-Dr. Herring also holds doctorate degrees in education and management respectively, along with specialised training from the Institute on Statelessness and Inclusion and the Université de Genève on children’s rights.
+Dr. Herring is an international criminal lawyer and international human rights doctoral candidate/researcher with Bangor University Law School, Wales (UK) and a researcher with the Wales Observatory for Youth and Human Rights.
+Dr. Herring also holds a doctorate degree in education and management respectively, along with specialised training from the Institute on Statelessness and Inclusion and the Université de Genève on children’s rights.

 Maria del Rosario Grima Algora